 Wind and water work for members

 Associated Electric has long used low-cost, renewable hydropower to serve members' electricity needs and added its first utility-scale wind farm in 2007 -- the first wind farm in Missouri -- to complement members' resources.
+The cooperative contracts for 750 megawatts of wind energy, which will grow to 986 MW by 2020.

 Hydropower is longtime part of resource mix